AI Screenr

 What Makes the Interview Fair

-Every candidate for the same role gets the same rubric.
-The AI tailors follow-ups to each candidate's specific answers, so no two transcripts are identical, but all transcripts are scored against identical criteria.
+Every candidate for the same role gets the same scoring criteria.
+The AI adjusts follow-up questions based on each candidate's specific answers, so no two transcripts are identical, but all transcripts are scored against the same criteria.
 The candidate cannot tell from the interview alone whether they are doing well or poorly, which reduces performance anxiety and produces more honest signal.

 Timing and Completion